jboss-developer/jboss-eap-quickstarts/ejb-multi-server/README.md

 The CLI scripts provided with this quickstart target JBoss Enterprise Application Platform 6.1.
 If you are running older versions of the server, JBoss Enterprise Application Platform 6.0 or JBoss AS 7.1, you must modify the scripts to work against these servers.

+**Modify the Install-Domain Script:**

 1. Open the `install-domain.cli` file located in the root of this quickstart folder for editing.
+2. Find the lines that contain the following text:

+        *** NOTE: If you are running JBoss
+3. Follow the _Note_ instructions to comment or uncomment the lines in the file.
+4. Save the file.

+**Modify the Remove-Configuration Script:**

+1. Open the `remove-configuration.cli` file located in the root of this quickstart folder for editing.
 2. Find the lines that contain the following text:

         *** NOTE: If you are running JBoss
 3. Follow the _Note_ instructions to comment or uncomment the lines in the file.
 4. Save the file.

 Back Up the JBoss Enterprise Application Platform 6.x or JBoss AS 7.1 Server Configuration Files